FNNDSC/chrisomatic/README.md

    1. Attempt to identify container on host running _CUBE_ (requires Docker)
    2. Attempt to create superuser using Django shell (requires Docker)
 3. Add compute resources.
-4. Create normal user accounts in both _ChRIS_ store and _CUBE_.
+4. Create normal user accounts in _CUBE_.
-5. Upload plugins to _ChRIS_. (requires Docker for plugins not found in a store)
+5. Upload plugins to _ChRIS_. (requires Docker for plugins not found in a peer CUBE)
 6. Upload pipelines to _ChRIS_ (not implemented).

 #### Plugins and Pipelines